sudeepvision/sudeepvision.github.io/blog/intent_ctf_2022_blockchain_challenge/README.md

 Among all the challenges I solved, one of them stood out to me because it was a blockchain related challenge.
 It was refreshing to see a challenge in CTF related to blockchains.
 In this writeup, I'll discuss how I solved the challenge and also few comments about how I think this challenge could have been made a bit more difficult.

-To begin with, we are given a smart contract address and the goal is to discover the flag.
+To begin with, we are given an Ethereum smart contract address and the goal is to discover the flag.

 Contract address: `0x046ca747d8472d2f8c070655aed06b841215d4b3`